 - Talking or writing about suicide or death.

 If your child exhibits any of the above warning signs, call 911.
-If your child has expressed an immediate plan to end her or his life or has access to a gun or other potentially deadly means, do not leave him or her alone; get help immediately.
+If your child has expressed an immediate plan to end his or her life or has access to a gun or other potentially deadly means, do not leave him or her alone; get help immediately.
 Remove the potentially deadly means from his or her environment, at least temporarily during this crisis.

 If your son or daughter states that he or she is depressed or considering suicide, take action.
 Show your child that you care by discussing your feelings and his or her feelings.
 While it may feel scary to ask directly about suicide; this will not place the idea in his or her head or increase the chance that he or she will consider suicide.
 Most likely your child will feel relief that someone has noticed their pain and has expressed concern.